OlimilO1402/Err_CorrectErrorHandling/README.md

 not only for the user but also for you, the developer.

 We could easily solve the task by using a globally available standard error message.
-So let's use a module for our error messages (like module "MErr")
+So let's use a module for our error messages, maybe we name the module "MErr".

 ### Syntax